ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/settings/security-privacy.md

 This setting is used together with the previous preference.
 Here you can determine, in minutes, the time interval over which more than four invalid login attempts will trigger a lockout.
 You may use decimals to indicate fractions of a minute: e.g. 1.5 equals one and a half minutes.

-### Password security policy?
+### Password security policy

-This setting enables checking the passwords used by the site members to match certain predefined sets of rules.
-The checks are made when new accounts are created or when passwords are updated.
+This setting determines the strictness of your site's password policy.
+These checks are made when new accounts are created or when passwords are updated.

 The supported options are: